Zachkp/todo/README.md

 todo --quick
 ```

 **How it works:** The quick view automatically tracks if it's been shown this login session using a temporary file in `/tmp` (cleared on reboot).
-This means you'll see your todos once when you first log in, but not on every new terminal window.
+It only runs in interactive shells (checks for `$SHELL` and `$SHLVL` environment variables), so it won't interfere with boot processes, login managers (ly, gdm), or grub.
+You'll see your todos once when you first log in, but not on every new terminal window.

 ### Keyboard Controls